 9) WAGE GARNISHMENT - If you had a judgment entered against you, what happens next?
 Well, BOA wants to collect that $10,000 but you don't even have $1000 to give them.
 So what does BOA do?
 Well, they take steps to enforce that judgment or to collect on that judgment, and one of those steps is to apply for a Wage Garnishment.

-This means that they are asking the Court to issue an order that they can take 10% out your gross salary out of any paycheck you would normally get from your employer until they are paid in full, including interest, court costs, and maybe even some of their legal fees (although most of the time, legal fees are not assessed against you).
+This means that they are asking the Court to issue an order that they can take 10% of your gross salary out of any paycheck you would normally get from your employer until they are paid in full, including interest, court costs, and maybe even some of their legal fees (although a lot of the time, legal fees are not assessed against you).
 If the Court agrees, you will have a wage garnishment order entered against you.

 The Order could be for less than 10% of your gross salary, especially if you object to the application for a wage garnishment, and you can convince the Judge that 10% would create an extreme hardship upon you.